Darsh0278/Minor-Projects/README.md

 # Minor-Projects
-# This are my few small projects I did on my own
+# These are my few small projects I did on my own.